You’re Invited to Help Update Our By-Laws!

 Last year, your Board of Directors updated its Governance Policies.
 In the process, we noticed that our Co-op’s bylaws could use some updating too.
 Together with our General Manager, we worked to make our bylaws clearer, simpler, and even more consistent with our values and with the best practices of other food co-ops.
 (For example, our current bylaws do not allow for recent innovations like electronic voting.)

-This update process was greatly helped by a recently developed set of bylaws provided by our long-time consultants at Cooperative Development Services (CDS).
+The process of updating our bylaws was aided by a recently developed set of bylaws provided by our long-time consultants at Cooperative Development Services (CDS).
 This resulted in a set of proposed bylaws with the same basic meaning but written in clearer and more concise language.
 At the same time, we made a handful of additions and deletions and wanted to share them with you in advance of presenting the new bylaws for your approval in May.
 Please read through the new proposed draft bylaws and send along your feedback to firstname.lastname@example.org.
 For your reference, the old bylaws are posted here.
-We would love to have your feedback by March 15th.
+We would love to have your feedback by March 24th.
 We’ll include a final draft in the Annual Report and a ballot for voting on them.
 Here’s a list of significant proposed changes:

 - Add language to allow for runoff elections in the event of a tie (rather than the Board choosing between the tied candidates, as is currently written).